Hedge funds show strong confidence in European shares

 The sector is up 6.5 percent this year against a 3.9 percent rise in the average fund, according to industry tracker Hedge Fund Research.
 Over the last five years, however, they have returned below 3 percent per annum, less than the 3.4 percent the average fund made.

-"If you look at intra-stock correlations, it would suggest the market is becoming more fundamentally driven," Simon Nicholas, senior fund manager at Brown Shipley, which manages assets worth around 4 billion pounds.
+"If you look at intra-stock correlations, it would suggest the market is becoming more fundamentally driven," Simon Nicholas, senior fund manager at Brown Shipley, which manages assets worth around 4 billion pounds ($6.43 billion).

 "We can still expect some volatility (when the Fed start to reduce QE) but...I would expect to be reducing passive elements in favour of stock picking going forward."